Deadly force: United States law

 In the 1989 Graham v.
 Connor ruling, the Supreme Court expanded its definition to include the "objective reasonableness" standard—not subjective as to what the officer's intent might have been—and it must be judged from the perspective of a reasonable officer at the scene—and its calculus must embody the fact that police officers are often forced to make split-second decisions about the amount of force necessary in a particular situation.

 Most law enforcement agencies establish a use of force continuum, starting with simple presence through deadly force.
 With this model, officers attempt to control subjects and situations with the minimum force necessary.
 Agencies often have policies limiting the force used to be equal or one step higher on the continuum relative to the force they are opposing.

 A civilian's use of deadly force is generally justified if they reasonably believe that they or another person are in imminent danger of death or serious injury.
 Justification and affirmative defenses vary by state and may include certain property crimes, specific crimes against children, or the prevention of sexual assaults.

 U.S. law requires an investigation whenever a person causes another person's death, but the mechanism for such investigations can vary by state.
 The investigation develops evidence regarding the use of deadly physical force for a particular state or jurisdiction.
 An investigation may be performed by a local or state police agency and also a civilian agency, such as a county prosecutor or State Attorney General.
 A report of the findings of such an investigation may be submitted for prosecution and made public.

-The rate of US police killings has been relatively stable for the past five years (with a low of 962 deaths in 2016 and a high of 1,004 deaths in 2019).
 The US police killing rate is 3.05 police killings per million of population.
 The US police killing rate of Blacks is 5.34 per million; of Hispanics is 2.63 per million; of Whites is 1.87 per million, and of others is 1.5 per million of population.
 The US police killing rate of Blacks is 2.86 times the US police killing rate of Whites.
 US police killing rates compare unfavorably with other jurisdictions.